zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

 ```
 -->

-Then, it transforms the data to make it match the model type.
-The server returns strings, but the `WebsiteModel` type that is being used is defined in the following code.
+Then, the code transforms the data to make it match the model type.
+The server returns strings, but the `WebsiteModel` type that is used is defined in the following code.

   ```ts
    interface WebsiteModel {